You must be logged in to post a review.

 CAD $45.00

-Drawing on more than ten years of interviews and fieldwork, Ukrainian Ritual on the Prairies describes the culture of Ukrainian Canadians living in the prairie provinces of Alberta and Saskatchewan.
-Despite powerful pressure to assimilate, these Ukrainians have managed both to preserve their sense of themselves as Ukrainian and to develop a culture sensitive to the realities of prairie life, creating their own uniquely Ukrainian Canadian traditions.
-The Ukrainian church, an iconic though now rapidly disappearing feature of the prairie landscape, takes centre stage as an instrument for the retention of Ukrainian identity and the development of a new culture.
+Drawing on more than ten years of interviews and fieldwork.
+Ukrainian Ritual on the Prairies describes the culture of Ukrainian Canadians living in the prairie provinces of Alberta and Saskatchewan.
+Despite powerful pressure to assimilate, these Ukrainians have managed both to preserve their sense of themselves.
+As Ukrainian and to develop a culture sensitive to the realities of prairie life, thusly creating their own uniquely Ukrainian Canadian traditions.
+The Ukrainian church, an iconic though now rapidly disappearing feature of the prairie landscape.
+Takes centre stage as an instrument for the retention of Ukrainian identity and the development of a new culture.
 Natalie Kononenko explores the cultural elements of Ukrainian Canadian ritual practice, with an emphasis on family traditions surrounding marriage, birth, death, and religious holidays.

 Ukrainian Ritual on the Prairies gives voice to a group of everyday people who are too often overlooked, highlighting their accomplishments and their contributions to Canadian life.